How to Potty Train a Toddler

-As a first time parent, the thought of potty training was always a source of confusion and dread.
+As a first-time parent, the thought of potty training was always a source of confusion and dread.
 I had no idea when or how to start.
-Because I think many parents can relate, I was inspired to write this post on how to potty train a toddler.
+Because I think many parents can relate, I was inspired to write this blog post about our potty training journey.
+I’ll be sharing helpful tips and the most important things I learned along the way.
+Potty training is such a big change for young kids, and is a huge developmental milestone to celebrate!

-But when a friend sent me a link to Andrea Olson’s “The Tiny Potty Training Book”, I decided to start right away with my son being 22 months old at the time.
+But when a friend sent me a link to potty training expert Andrea Olson’s “The Tiny Potty Training Book”, I decided to start right away with my son being 22 months old at the time.

 18-24 Months Old: The Optimal Potty Training Window for Toddlers

-In “The Tiny Potty Training Book”, Olson (2015-2016) states that 18-24 months is the golden period to potty train.
-She says that beyond this time frame, things can get more difficult.
-So with my son being 22 months old at the time, I did not want to risk waiting much longer.
+In “The Tiny Potty Training Book”, Olson (2015-2016) states that between 18-24 months old is the best time to potty train little kids.
+She calls this timeframe the “golden period” and explains that waiting beyond this time can make the entire potty training process far more difficult.
+So when I learned about this golden period when my son was already 22 months old, I did not want to risk waiting any longer to get started!

 Why then, are parents now waiting until 2 or 3 years old, or beyond to potty train?
 According to Olson, the arrival of inexpensive and disposable diapers simply makes it easier to put off potty training these days.